draios/sysdig-container-ecosystem/README.md

 #### Registries

-Repositories for storing and sharing Docker images
+Repositories for storing and sharing container images

 * **Docker open source**
   * [Docker Registry](https://github.com/docker/distribution): open source Docker image registry that can be hosted in your own environment